girder/girder_worker/HACKING.md

 + **girder_job_type** This changes the job type, by default it is `"celery"` (Note that `girder_job_type` is a arbitrary string used to categorize jobs, it has no behavior).
 + **girder_job_public** This changes the public status of the job, by default it is `False`.
 + **girder_job_handler** This changes the job handler, by default it is `"celery_handler"` (Note: do not change this unless you are sure you know what you are doing).
 + **girder_job_other_fields** This field allows you to set additional handler specific fields on the Job.
 Currently the "celery_handler" has no additional standard fields.
 This could however be used to extend the job model data to suit application specific needs.
+The `"meta"` field is displayed by the Girder Jobs plugin as part of the job details.
 + **girder_user** This field sets the girder user which belongs to the job.
 It should be a full user model.
 By default it is the return value of `girder.api.rest.getCurrentUser()`

 Here is an example of using these fields: